fiugd/beta/.NOTES/releases/bartokv0.4.3.md

     - this specifically occurs with bartokv0.4.3.md
     - also occurs in other situations

-  - [ ] editor tabs close others, close all, close to right
+  - [X] editor tabs close others, close all
   - [ ] editor tabs order of next tab closing should make sense
   - [ ] explorer: add expand|collapse